C++ Bit Operations

 }

-These compile down to single CPU instructions on most architectures (BMI/BMI2 on x86, dedicated instructions on ARM).
-Manually written equivalents are slower and error-prone.
+- Compile down to single CPU instructions (BMI/BMI2 on x86, dedicated ARM ops).
+Hand-rolled equivalents are slower + error-prone.

 Use cases:

-popcount— Hamming weight, set cardinality, bloom filter size.bit_ceil— round up to next power of 2 for hash table sizes, ring buffers.countl_zero— log2 of an integer (31 - countl_zero(x)), MSB index.countr_zero— number of trailing zero bits (used in some hash tables, CTZ-based iteration).
+popcount— Hamming weight, set cardinality, bloom filter size.bit_ceil— round up to next power of 2 (hash table sizes, ring buffers).countl_zero— log2 (31 - countl_zero(x)), MSB index.countr_zero— trailing zeros (some hash tables, CTZ-based iteration).

 4. std::bit_cast (C++20)